KevinSchildhorn/OTPView/README.md

 Each type can be customized separately, with the empty item being the default.

-The OTPView also supports `android:inputType`.
+The OTPView also supports `android:inputType`, so you can easily set options like numbers/string, allcaps, etc.

 ![IMG](/images/example.png)